 To achieve the third goal of the Sentinel Event Policy, "to increase the general knowledge about sentinel events, their contributing factors, and strategies for prevention," The Joint Commission collects and analyzes data from the review of sentinel events, root cause analyses, action plans, and follow-up activities.
-These data and information form the content of the Joint Commission's Sentinel Event Database.
+These data and information form the content of The Joint Commission's Sentinel Event Database.

-The Joint Commission is committed to developing and maintaining this Sentinel Event Database in a fashion that will protect the confidentiality of the hospital, the caregiver, and the patient.
+The Joint Commission is committed to developing, maintaining, and using this Sentinel Event Database in a fashion that protects the confidentiality of the organization, the caregiver, and the resident.
 Included in this database are three major categories of data elements: